Michae1CC/aws-cdk-examples/step-function-map-io/README.md

 ```

 To determine the input and output paths for our map task, the `batchLambda`
-produces a output similar to the following
+produces a output similar to the following.

 ```json
 "tasks": [